The NSW Valuer General provides independent land valuations at least every 3 years. Local councils use these valuations to help determine rates.

 For more about land tax see Revenue NSW

-Only part of your rates are linked to your land value.
-This is known as the Ad Valorem component, which includes a minimum rate.
-Council uses the minimum rate to ensure a fair contribution from all ratepayers.
+Only the General Rate of your rates notice is linked to your land valuation.
+This is known as the Ad Valorem component and it includes the minimum rate.

 How do I have my land valuation reviewed?